jacksalici/jacksalici.com/src/content/activities/v2x.md

 ---
-title: Smart vehicles and V2X communication
+title: Smart Vehicles and V2X Communication
-pubDate: May 2025
+pubDate: 2025-05-01
+slug: v2x
 categories: ["Smart Vehicles", "V2X"]
-slug: v2x
 ---

 In the context of smart vehicles and V2X (Vehicle-to-Everything) communication, the integration of advanced technologies is crucial for enhancing road safety, traffic management, and overall driving experience.